The 5 Core List Emotions for Kids

 Disgust

-These core emotions are fundamental in helping children understand and express their feelings.
+These main emotions are important for helping children understand and show their feelings.
 Teaching kids about these emotions can help them develop emotional intelligence and navigate social interactions more effectively.

 We hope you had a good read!!